Air-breathing rocket engine

 But perhaps the most exciting of the spin-off developments is the potential for hypersonic flight within the Earth’s atmosphere.
 This opens up the possibility of commercial airliners capable of Mach 5 – a stated aim of one of the company’s investors, Boeing – which could, for example, fly from London to New York in less than an hour.
 There is also clear potential for a new breed of hypersonic military aircraft, which has engaged both the UK’s Ministry of Defence and DARPA in the US.

-Dr Helen Webber is an Engineering Project Lead at Reaction Engines.
-She is responsible at system level for the engineering leadership and technical solution of the fully integrated SABRE Core Ground Demonstrator (aka DEMO-A).
+Dr Helen Webber completed a PhD in Aeronautical Engineering, Heat Transfer Technology for Pre-cooled engine cycles at the University of Bristol and is a data quality engineer at Mercedes-AMG PETRONAS Formula One Team.
+At the time of writing, she was an Engineering Project Lead at Reaction Engines, where she was responsible at system level for the engineering leadership and technical solution of the fully integrated SABRE Core Ground Demonstrator (aka DEMO-A).

 A young engineer’s perspective on the good, the bad and the ugly of COP27